How to Write a Musician Bio in 2026 [+ Templates & Examples]

 - ❌ Leaving out actual accomplishments or upcoming projects

 Instead: Be specific.
-Be real.
-And let your vibe come through.
+Be honest.
+And let your personality come through.

 Example 1: Short Bio (for streaming/socials)